 Prepare the Treatment Area

 Move the peace lily out of direct sun and cover the surrounding surfaces to protect them from dripping soap.
 If the weather is above 60 degrees Fahrenheit, take it outdoors to spray it, if possible.

 Put on the protective clothing and safety goggles.

-Spray the plant until the soap drips from all its surfaces, being sure to hit both sides of all the spathes and leaves.
+Spray the plant to the point of runoff, until the soap drips from all its surfaces, being sure to hit both sides of all the spathes and leaves.

 Repeat weekly, or as often as the soap's label suggests, until the thrips are gone.

 Although an underwatered peace lily may produce brown spathes, the plant obligingly announces when it's time to water by drooping slightly.
-As a general rule, watering once each week to soak the entire root ball and letting the plant drain thoroughly prevents excessively dry or wet soil.
+As a general rule, watering the peace lily once each week to soak the entire root ball and letting the plant drain thoroughly prevents excessively dry or wet soil.

-Although peace lilies may grow as outdoor perennials in U.S. Department of Agriculture plant hardiness zones 11 through 12, they're most often sold as easy-care tropical houseplants.
+Although peace lilies commonly grow as outdoor perennials in U.S. Department of Agriculture plant hardiness zones 11 through 12, they're most often sold as easy-care tropical houseplants.